 - Data backup solutions for Microsoft 365, Google Workspace, NAS devices & Servers

 - Includes automated user password resets, workstation Operating System updates, screen locking after a defined period, single user sign-on credentials for all systems / software and much more

 Other GDPR solutions we offer may be required depending on systems used.

-When GDPR is enforced from 25 May 2018, breached organisations will find the fines they face increasing dramatically.
+GDPR was enforced from 25 May 2018, breached organisations will find the fines they face increasing dramatically.
 Penalties will reach an upper limit of €20 million or 4% or annual global turnover – whichever is higher.

-For many businesses, the threat of insolvency or even closure because of GDPR penalties will soon be very real.
+For many businesses, the threat of insolvency or even closure because of GDPR penalties is very real.